Mount Pleasant, Islington/Camden

 An underground rail service used to carry letters and parcels from Mount Pleasant mail centre to district offices to its west and east.
 The line extended 6½ miles (10.5 km) from Paddington to Whitechapel, originally with six (later seven) intermediate stops.
 Owing to increased running costs and the progressive relocation of most of the sorting offices along its route, the Mail Rail service was shut down in 2003 and a fleet of vans and lorries nowadays distributes the mail instead.

 The Postal Museum exists “to reveal the fascinating story of Britain’s postal heritage in an engaging, interactive, educational and fun way.”
-On 4 September 2017, the museum will reopen a very short section of the Mail Rail line as a visitor attraction.
-The former locomotive workshop will house a visitor centre and café, while the larger depot space has been converted into an events hall and exhibition space.
+In 2017 the museum reopened a very short section of the Mail Rail line as a visitor attraction.
+The former locomotive workshop now houses a visitor centre and café, while the larger depot space has been converted into an events hall and exhibition space.

 North of the mail centre a 400-room Holiday Inn replaced the Mount Pleasant Hotel in the 1990s.
 Across Farringdon Road, Exmouth Market has become a popular place to eat and drink.
 At the southern end of Mount Pleasant, the narrow street is crowded with tenements and council flats.